Accessible Tax Preparation

 Need Help With Filing?
 Follow These Tips

-- Visit the IRS web site to download tax forms and instructions in the format that’s easiest for you to read—whether it’s large print, braille, or ASCII text and HTML versions for assistive technology users.
+- Visit the IRS website to download tax forms and instructions in the format that’s easiest for you to read—whether it’s large print, braille, or HTML versions for assistive technology users.

 - Use a magnification device to help you read your W-2 and other preprinted tax forms.